apollographql/rover-init-starters/start-with-typescript/getting-started.md

 }
 ```

 4. Click  `► GetProducts` to run the request.
-You'll get a response back with data for the product's id, name, and description; exactly the properties we asked for in our query! 🎉
+You'll get a response back with data for the product's id, name, and description; exactly the properties you asked for in the query! 🎉

-## Components of a GraphQL server

-### The schema
-The schema describes what data is available, how it’s structured, and how it can be requested or modified.
-It’s written using GraphQL’s Schema Definition Language (SDL), which lets you define the shape and capabilities of an API in a clear, type-safe way that is also backend-agnostic.

-You can find the schema for this project in `products.graphql`.

-### Resolvers
-A resolver function populates the data for a particular field in the schema.
-Resolvers are defined in a resolvers map that follows the hierarchy of the schema.

-You can find the resolvers for this project in `src/resolvers`.
-Each file corresponds to a type in your schema.

-### The server
-Where the GraphQL server is configured and started.

-You can find the server in `src/index.ts`.

-## Type safety
-The [GraphQL Code Generator](https://the-guild.dev/graphql/codegen) reads in a GraphQL schema and generates TypeScript types we can use throughout our server.
-It keeps our TypeScript types from getting outdated as we make changes to the schema, allowing us to focus on developing it rather than constantly updating type definitions.

 # Time to build your API